Faedyl/Weiblogja/README.md

 **PDF conversion fails:**
 - Ensure your Gemini API key is valid
+- If Gemini fails, add an OpenRouter API key for automatic fallback
 - Check if the PDF is password-protected (not supported)
 - Verify the PDF contains readable text